ska-sa/katgpucbf/doc/engines.rst

 Stream Group
     A group of incoming streams whose data are combined in chunks (see :class:`spead2.recv.ChunkStreamRingGroup`).
 Stream groups can be logically
-    treated like a single stream, and are used to scale receiving across multiple CPU cores (with one member :class:`stream
+    treated like a single stream, but allow receiving to be scaled across multiple CPU cores (with one member :class:`stream
     <spead2.recv.ChunkStreamGroupMember>` per thread).